 The wind roses created for year 2017 can be viewed in Google Earth, or directly in your browser with Google Maps.
 You can use our wind roses to see how wind speed and wind direction are distributed at a particular location.
 Beware that we have produced the wind roses with a careful analysis of the meteorological data, however, we do not guarantee that the wind roses are correct, and the user can use such images under her/his own responsibility.
 Wind rose images can be used under a Creative Commons Attribution 4.0 International License.

 Only the wind roses obtained from at least 50 events have been considered.
 Moreover, in order to filter out the unrealistic wind speeds that are sometimes present in the data, we have used a threshold of 250 mph, which is approximately the highest wind speed ever measured by an anemometer (excluding tornadoes).

 An example of the available wind roses is reported in the following image.
 The title indicates the ICAO code (four letters) or the IATA code (three letters) of the airport and the year to which the wind rose refers.
 Then there are some comments about the data: the maximum wind speed in m/s, the total number of data found in the meteorological file (including invalid records), the number of events in chart (only valid data without calms), the percentage of calms (calculated with respect to the total number of data) and longitude and latitude of the weather station.
 The legend represents the colors used for each wind speed interval and the corresponding percentage.
-The example image indicates that wind speeds between 2 m/s and 4 m/s are the 42.5% of the events, and they are represented in green, while only 2.6% of the events (purple) exceed 10 m/s.
+The example image indicates that wind speeds between 2 m/s and 4 m/s are the 56.4% of the events, and they are represented in green, while there are no events (0.0%) exceeding 10 m/s.

 If you need more professional wind roses and more complex analysis of your data, try our WindRose PRO3 software.